haileyross/Waste-Audit-sp2021/README.md

 something on April 5, but this group of students was able to enjoy themselves and make light of a very dirty day.
 We couldn't have done it without you.

+Thank you to Professor Shawn Santo and Rob Kravek for assisting in the statistical analysis and the betterment of our data gathering technique.
+We quite literally couldn't have done it without you.

 We are grateful to **Pilar Kelly** who both volunteered and authored an article featuring the waste audit in the Duke Chronicle: https://www.dukechronicle.com/article/2021/04/duke-university-waste-audit-compost.
 Thank you for capturing the process eloquently and for helping us spread the